-FOR VALUE RECEIVED, Cardax, Inc., a Delaware corporation (the "Company"), hereby promises to pay to the order of \\\\\\\\\ (together with its successors and assigns, the "Holder"), or shall have paid pursuant to the terms hereunder, the principal sum of \$54,347.83 on June 30, 2020 (the 'Maturity Date"), unless extended by mutual written agreement of the parties, or such earlier date as required or permitted hereunder, and to pay interest to the Holder on the outstanding principal amount in accordance with the provisions hereof.
+FOR VALUE RECEIVED, Cardax, Inc., a Delaware corporation (the "Company"), hereby promises to pay to the order of \\\\\\\ (together with its successors and assigns, the "Holder"), or shall have paid pursuant to the terms hereunder, the principal sum of \$\\\\\\ on \\\\\\ (the "Maturity Date"), unless extended by mutual written agreement of the parties, or such earlier date as required or permitted hereunder, and to pay interest to the Holder on the outstanding principal amount in accordance with the provisions hereof.
 Notwithstanding the foregoing, repayment of this Note may be amortized upon the Maturity Date in accordance with Section 4.2.
 This convertible promissory note (the 'Note") is issued pursuant to the terms of that certain Securities Purchase Agreement (the "Purchase Agreement") by and between the Company and the Holder, and may be prepaid or converted into common stock of the Holder, par value \$0.001 per share (the "Common Stock") as set forth herein.
-The Company acknowledges that the principal amount of this Note, and shall be paid to the Holder as part of the outstanding principal amount set forth in this Note.
 By acceptance of this Note, each party agrees to be bound by the applicable terms of the Purchase Agreement.
 Capitalized terms not otherwise defined herein shall have the meanings set forth in the Purchase Agreement.